vuejs/composition-api-rfc/api.md

 #### Effect Flush Timing

-Vue's reactivity system buffers invalidated effects and flush them asynchronously to avoid unnecessary duplicate invocation when there are many state mutations happening in the same "tick".
+Vue's "reactivity system buffers" invalidate effects and flush them asynchronously to avoid an unnecessary duplicate invocation when there are many state mutations happening in the same "tick".
 Internally, a component's update function is also a watched effect.
 When a user effect is queued, it is always invoked after all component update effects:

 ```html
 <template>